maajdl/Coin-solvers/README.md

 ## Coin-solvers
-The coin solvers that I wish to keep!
+The coin solvers that I wish to keep "in a safe"!
 Ipopt is the one I use the most from Pyomo.
 Bonmin, Cbc, Couenne could also be of interest.